bluemarblepayroll/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Use `TRUE` and `FALSE` instead of `0` and `1` as that it is immediately obvious that these values are booleans and not magic numbers.
 This is also more semantic.
 It appears as though SQL99 introduces this "IS FALSE" or "IS TRUE" syntax.
-Since this style guide already suggests following the standards where possible, we should here as well.
 Note that TRUE and FALSE are reserved words.

 ```sql
 SELECT count(*)